Russo-Crimean Wars: History

-1570

-In 1570 the Crimean Tatars' horde devastated the Ryazan borderland of Russia.

-Russo–Crimean War (1570–1572)
+Russo-Crimean wars of 1571–1572

+Fire of Moscow (1571)

-In May 1571, the 120,000-strong Crimean and Turkish army (80,000 Tatars, 33,000 irregular Turks, and 7,000 janissaries) led by the khan of Crimea Devlet I Giray, and Big and Small Nogai hordes and troops of Circassians, bypassed the Serpukhov defensive fortifications on the Oka River, crossed the Ugra River, and rounded the flank of the 6,000-man Russian army.
+In May 1571, the 60,000-strong Crimean and Ottoman army (40,000 Tatars, 13,000 irregular Turks, and 7,000 janissaries) led by the khan of Crimea Devlet I Giray, and Big and Small Nogai hordes and troops of Circassians, bypassed the Serpukhov defensive fortifications on the Oka River, crossed the Ugra River, and rounded the flank of the 6,000-man Russian army.
 The sentry troops of Russians were crushed by the Crimeans.
 Not having forces to stop the invasion, the Russian army retreated to Moscow.
 The rural Russian population also fled to the capital.

 The Crimean army devastated unprotected towns and villages around Moscow, and then set fire to suburbs of the capital.
 Due to a strong wind, the fire quickly expanded.
 The townspeople, chased by a fire and refugees, rushed to the northern gate of the capital.
 At the gate and in the narrow streets, there was a crush, people "went in three lines went on heads one of another, and top pressed those who were under them".
 The army, having mixed up with refugees, lost order, and general prince Belsky died in a fire.

 Within three hours, Moscow burnt completely.
 In one more day, the Crimean army, sated with its pillage, left on the Ryazan road to the steppes.
 Contemporaries counted up to 80,000 victims of the invasion in 1571, with 150,000 Russian taken as captives.
 Papal ambassador Possevin testified of the devastation: he counted in 1580 no more than 30,000 inhabitants of Moscow, although in 1520 the Moscow population was about 100,000.

+Battle of Molodi (1572)

 After the burning of Moscow, Devlet Giray Khan, supported by the Ottoman Empire, invaded Russia again in 1572.
-A combined force of Tatars and Turks, however, this time they were repelled in the Battle of Molodi.
-In July–August, the 120,000-strong horde of Devlet I Giray of Crimea was also defeated by the Russian army, led by Prince Mikhail Vorotynsky and Prince Dmitriy Khvorostinin.
+On 26 July 1572 the huge horde of the khan, equipped with cannons and reinforced by janissaries, crossed the Oka River near Serpukhov, decimated the Russian vanguard of 200 men, and advanced towards Moscow in order to pillage it once again.
+Little did they know, however, that the Russians had prepared for the second invasion, setting up innovative fortifications just beyond the Oka river.
+The Cirmean Tatars were this time repelled.
+After the battle, only 20,000 Tatar horsemen returned to the Crimea, while the khan left his tent and banner on the battlefield and barely managed to escape alive.

 After 1572

-Later, the Russian expansion turned to the Black Sea region and the Crimean khanate was invaded several times in the 18th century and finally conquered during the Russo-Turkish Wars.
+Despite the defeat of the Crimean Tatars at Molodi, the raids against Russia continued until the Russo-Turkish war of 1768–1774.
+The Russian expansion turned to the Black Sea region and the Crimean Khanate was invaded several times in the 18th century and finally annexed in 1783.